November 17, 2009

 Last week I enjoyed a mid-week movie.
 It may be my last for a few moons.
 Yes, reading season is here again.
 We began last week.

-Lee Coffin fondly calls application reading “The work of the work.”
+Lee Coffin fondly calls application reading, “the work of the work.”
 Reading applications is the essence of what we do, and perhaps this is why reading season is twice as long as travel season.
 And this is only Early Decision, a warm-up for what will await us on January 2nd.
 Nonetheless, there is my first pile of blue folders on my desk – blue indicates ED, the manila folders are reserved for the regular decision applications.

 For those of you who haven’t been battle-scarred by reading admissions applications, there is a sentiment in the office that this is the time to balance our checkbooks, fill the freezer, and sharpen our pencils.
 We will soon lose contact with the wider world.
 Shakespeare comes to mind, specifically, the third act of Henry V: “Once more unto the breach, dear friends, once more.”